mnlawler/gitops-demo/cluster-config/Readme.md

-# Cluster-Logging
+# Cluster-Config

-Configuration to install the Cluster-Logging operator, and configure a kibana instance.
+This is an app of apps.
+It will be loaded as an application into argocd, and contains/manages a selection of other applications.